aws-iot-builder-tools/iot-reference-architectures/cbor-handler/README.without-toc.md

 ## Is there a quick way to test it?

-Yes, there is a bash script to test converting from JSON to CBOR and there is a Python script to test converting from CBOR to JSON.
-Python was chosen for the CBOR messages since it is easier to send binary data to IoT Core using the Python SDK than it is using the command-line tools.
+Yes, there are two bash scripts to test converting from JSON to CBOR and from CBOR to JSON.
 The scripts don't receive the response via MQTT though so you'll need to use your own MQTT client to subscribe to the appropriate topics and see the responses.

 ### To send a canned JSON message and have it converted to CBOR format (send-json-test-message.sh)